-As KGB continued its commitment to reward shareholders and in line with our Group's policy which stipulates a minimum dividend payout of 25% of its annual net profit, the Board has proposed a final tax exempt dividend of one sen per share or total dividend of approximately RM2 million for the FYE 31 December 2014 subject to shareholders' approval at the forthcoming Annual General Meeting.
+Despite the losses reported in FY2015, the Board has proposed a final tax exempt dividend of 0.5 sen per share or total dividend of approximately RM1.1 million for the FY2015.
+The proposed pay-out is subject to shareholders' approval at the forthcoming Annual General Meeting ("AGM").